ma-anwar/TeleMeThere/README.md

 * /tele update <location> "Updates a location to new coordinates, e.g. /tele update mybase"
 * /tele del <location> "Delete a saved location e.g. /tele del mybase"
 * /tele reset "Remove all saved locations"

+###Future Features
+In the future I want to implement more features that admins can use, some features that I can think of right now are...

+* Managing which players can use the plugin
+* Removing player tables
+* Configuring how many locations can be saved

+###Help

+I would really appreciate it if I could get some feedback about my code or stuff I should implement : D